huimin230/BayesCafe/README.md

 ### Data preprocessing
 Before running the model, we need to perform data preprocessing and generate required inputs for running the model, the essential inputs are:

-- count: A matrix of raw SRT count data, each row represents a spatial location and each column represents a gene.
+- count: Matrix of raw SRT count data, each row represents a spatial location and each column represents a gene.
-- loc: A matrix  with two columns representing the x and y coordinates of the spatial location.
+- loc: Matrix  with two columns representing the x and y coordinates of the spatial location.
-- cutoff_sample: A number indicating that spatial locations are kept with at least this number of total counts across all genes.
+- cutoff_sample: Number indicating that spatial locations are kept with at least this number of total counts across all genes.
 Default is 100.
-- cutoff_feature: A number indicating that genes are kept with at least this percent of spatial locations with non-zero counts.
+- cutoff_feature: Number indicating that genes are kept with at least this percent of spatial locations with non-zero counts.
 Default is 0.1.
-- cutoff_max: A number indicating that genes are kept with at least this number of maximum counts across all spatial locations.
+- cutoff_max: Number indicating that genes are kept with at least this number of maximum counts across all spatial locations.
 Default is 0.
-- size.factor: A character string specifying method to calculate sample-specific size factor, must be one of `tss`, `q75`, `rle`, or `tmm`.
+- size.factor: Character string specifying method to calculate sample-specific size factor, must be one of `tss`, `q75`, `rle`, or `tmm`.
 Default is `tss`.
-- platform: A character string specifying the SRT technology in order to construct neighbor structure, must be one of `ST`, `Visium`, or `other` (for any technologies other than `ST` and `10x Visium`).
+- platform: Character string specifying the SRT technology in order to construct neighbor structure, must be one of `ST`, `Visium`, or `other` (for any technologies other than `ST` and `10x Visium`).
-- findHVG: A logical indicating whether to find the highly variable genes.
+- findHVG: Logical indicating whether to find the highly variable genes.
 Default is `FALSE`.
-- n.HVGs: A number indicating number of highly variable genes to be detected.
-Default is 2000.
+- n.HVGs: Number indicating number of highly variable genes to be detected.
+Default is 2,000.

 ```r
 result <- dataPreprocess(